IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Clone the Dataverse Git Repo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Dataverse code is at https://github.com/IQSS/dataverse so you'll want to fork the repo and clone your fork with a command that looks something like this:
+The Dataverse code is at https://github.com/IQSS/dataverse so you'll want to fork that repo and clone your fork with a command that looks something like this:

 ``git clone git@github.com:[your GitHub user or organization]/dataverse.git``